lepture/shibuya/docs/customisation/colors.rst

+:description: How to customize colors for your documentation website?

 Colors
 ======

 Shibuya supports a wide range of customizations to colors via CSS variables.
 By using CSS variables, you can easily modify the colors used in your documentation